-If a duct is installed to KP the end of the duct will be on the seabed after the completion of the pull in of the OECs (options 2, 4 and 5 for the shore landing).
-The section of the duct extruding from the seabed will be either protected with concrete mattresses or rock bags (Figure 19), buried after the installation of the cable using the trenching tool or lowered using Mass Flow Excavation.
+If a duct is installed to KP 1.0, the end of the duct will be on the seabed after the completion of the pull in of the OECs (options 2).
+The section of the duct extruding from the seabed will be either protected with concrete mattresses or rock bags (Figure 17), buried after the installation of the cable using the trenching tool or lowered using Mass Flow Excavation.
+If additional protection is required at the duct end, AOWFL will provide details to and discuss with the MCA.

-Figure 19 Indicative duct and cable protection
+Figure 17 Indicative duct and cable protection

-If a float in of the OECs is undertaken (option 1 and 3, Figure 20) the first section of cable (approximately KP 0.15 - KP 1.0) will be buried with the burial tool.
-Due to the consolidated glacial material located in the inshore area, a trencher fitted with a cutting tool (as shown in Figure 21) will be used up until the point where the trencher has passed the consolidated glacial material area.
+If a float in of the OECs is undertaken (option 1, Figure 18) the first section of cable (approximately KP 0.15 - KP 1.0) will be buried with the burial tool.
+Due to the consolidated glacial material located in the inshore area, a trencher fitted with a cutting tool (as shown in Figure 19) will be used up until the point where the trencher has passed the consolidated glacial material area.
 In chain cutting mode, the cable will run through the upper bellmouth and leave via the cutter depressor, above the chain.
 No additional cable protection will be required.

-Figure 20 Example of a cable float in
+Figure 18 Example of a cable float in

-Figure 21 Example trencher in chain cutting mode
+Figure 19 Example trencher in chain cutting mode